This website is intended for UK healthcare professionals only. Not a UK healthcare professional? Click here.

 Managing CVD risk in patients with diabetes and elevated LDL-C

-Adult patients with diabetes are 2–3 times more likely to develop CVD and approximately twice as likely to die from heart disease or stroke compared to those without diabetes.1
+Adult patients with diabetes are 3-5 times more likely to have a CV hospital admission and approximately 3–5 times more likely to die from CVD compared to those without diabetes.1

-Join leading experts, Dr. Patrick Holmes and Beverley Bostock, as they delve into key considerations for managing hypercholesterolaemia and mixed dyslipidaemia in patients with diabetes, with a focus on reducing their heightened CV risk through effective lipid-lowering therapies.
+Join leading experts, Dr. Patrick Holmes and Beverley Bostock, as they delve into key considerations for managing hypercholesterolaemia and mixed dyslipidaemia in patients with diabetes, with a focus on reducing their heightened CV risk through effective LLT.

 In this video, they review current practices for managing patients with diabetes, address common patient concerns and barriers to initiating LLT, and discuss the available treatment options, highlighting the importance of selecting the right therapy for each patient.